• Home

 Best For:

-• Families with kids under 10 — the age-specific programming, rides, water zones, and character experiences are exceptional
+• Families with kids aged 3–10 — the kids' clubs, rides, water zones, and character programming are exceptional for this age group

-• Disney fans who want immersive theming they've never experienced at sea
+• Disney fans who want immersive theming they have never experienced at sea

-• First-time cruisers — this is arguably the best introduction to cruising available anywhere
+• First-time cruisers — the everything-included setup is arguably the easiest introduction to cruising anywhere

-• Couples seeking a short premium getaway from Singapore or the wider region
+• Couples seeking a short premium getaway from Singapore or the wider region, with realistic expectations about no adults-only pool

 May Not Be Right For:

-• Solo adult travellers seeking nightlife — there's no casino onboard, and the evening entertainment is family-oriented
+• Solo adult travellers seeking nightlife — there is no casino, no adults-only deck, and entertainment skews family

-• Budget travellers seeking the cheapest cruise option — the Disney Adventure is a premium product at a premium price
+• Budget travellers seeking the cheapest cruise — this is a premium product at a premium price; Royal Caribbean or MSC out of Singapore are cheaper

-• Families with only teenagers — the rides and character experiences skew younger, and teens may exhaust the age-appropriate activities within two days
+• Families with only teenagers — the rides skew younger and active teens may exhaust the age-appropriate offering within two days

-• Disney Cruise Line loyalists expecting the Wish or Fantasy experience — the ship's different origins mean a noticeably different stateroom and layout feel
+• Disney Cruise Line loyalists expecting Wish or Fantasy — the ship's different origins mean a noticeably different cabin and layout feel

 3-Night vs 4-Night Sailing — Which Should You Choose?

-A 3-night sailing is enough to experience the highlights — the major shows, a taste of each themed area, one or two rides, and rotational dining.
-It's the right choice if you're testing the waters (literally), are budget-conscious, or are visiting Singapore for a longer holiday and want the cruise as one component.
+A 3-night sailing covers the highlights — the major shows, a taste of each themed area, one or two rides, three rotational dinners.
+Pick this if you are testing the waters (literally), are budget-conscious, or are in Singapore for a longer holiday and want the cruise as one piece of the trip.

 A 4-night sailing gives you the breathing room to actually relax.
-You'll have time to revisit areas at different times of day, try specialty dining without sacrificing a rotational dinner, catch shows you missed, and let the kids have multiple sessions at the kids' clubs.
-If the Disney Adventure is the centrepiece of your trip, four nights is worth the premium.
+Time to revisit zones at different times of day, try one specialty dining dinner without losing a rotational meal, catch shows you missed on Day 1, and let the kids do multiple Oceaneer Club sessions.
+If the Disney Adventure is the centrepiece of your trip, the extra night is worth it — most of our team would pick four over three given the choice.

 Disney Adventure Cruise from Singapore